*** World War II air campaign -- poison gas chemical weapons inter war era research, production, and preparations

 Inter-War Era: Poison Gas--Research, Production, and Preparations

-Figure 1.--Herewe see a Japanese simulated air attack with poison gas.
+Figure 1.--Here we see a Japanese simulated air attack with poison gas.
 Japan would be the only country to use chemical and bacterial weapons during World War II.
 The caption read, "Japan Holds Military Maneuvers: To show the citizens of Japan the country's possesses military capabilities, the government recently held land, air and sea maneuvers in the presence of the royal family.
 The above photo shows members of the first air corps working over the 'wounded' during the gas bomb demonstration near Hiniya Park, Tokyo."
-Hiniya Park is adjacent to the Imperian Palace.
+Hiniya Park is adjacent to the Imperial Palace.
 The photograph was dated August 23, 1933.
 The focus on chemical weapons is interesting.
-This was a weapon only Japan would use in the coming war and ignored the vunerability of Japan's wood and paper cities to conventional bombing.
+This was a weapon only Japan would use in the coming war and ignored the venerability of Japan's wood and paper cities to conventional bombing.
 Japan would also be the first country to bomb cities in the run up to World War II.

 France

 Organized research into chemical warfare agents began in Britain and France after the German chlorine gas attack (1915).
 We do not yet have details on the chemical weapons programs of the Allies during the inter-War era.
 We believe the Allies relied primarily on World War I agents.
 Spanish and French forces dropped mustard gas bombs against Berber rebels and civilians during the Rif War in Spanish Morocco (1921–1927).
-These attacks marked the first widespread employment of gas warfare in the post-World War I era.
-[Rada]
+These attacks marked the first widespread employment of gas warfare in the post-World War I era. 【Rada】

 Germany